IBSurgeon/lucene_udr/README.md

 ### Proximity Searches

 Lucene supports finding words are a within a specific distance away.
 To do a proximity search use the tilde, "~", symbol at the end of a Phrase.
-For example to search for a "apache" and "jakarta" within 10 words of each other in a document use the search:
+For example to search for "apache" and "jakarta" within 10 words of each other in a document use the search:

 ```